kvnloughead/react-around-auth/notes-on-brief.md

     neglected to remove superfluous text from our html

 - `<body> cannot appear as a child of <div>.` error seems inevitable given the project instructions, and no mention is made of it.
 How to fix it?
 Change `body` to something else?
+Or move the `class=page` to the React root and ditch that element entirely.

 - Is porting PopupWithImage put in the right place?
 There is no way for us to check if we've done it correctly since the cards do not appear yet.